Find a Team Member

 A popular and entertaining speaker, Arthur is frequently asked to address organizations on “What’s Happening in Washington.”
 The diversity of his experience and expertise provides a unique viewpoint that cuts to the core of legislative and political issues.
 He has served as a guest lecturer on contemporary politics at American University.
 He has moderated panels for the intelligence community and authored an article on the landscape of challenges facing Congress during an election year.

 A native of Brookline, Massachusetts, Arthur was a member of the United States Army and served in the infantry as a first lieutenant and captain in Vietnam.
 While a company commander, he was awarded the Silver Star for Gallantry in Action, the Bronze Star, three Air Medals, a Valorous Unit Citation, and numerous other declarations.Bio page »

-Ryan is a Vice President at Cassidy & Associates developing and deploying substantial public policy solutions that deliver real results for clients.
+Ryan is a Senior Vice President at Cassidy & Associates developing and deploying substantial public policy solutions that deliver real results for clients.
 After 11 years in the Senate, most recently serving as an energy and environmental policy advisor to Senate Minority Leader Harry Reid, Ryan distinguished himself as an effective, astute, pragmatic advisor successfully operating under the constant pressure of Capitol Hill.

 Before joining Cassidy in December 2016, Ryan served Sen. Reid in numerous roles, as Policy Advisor since 2011, providing key analysis on energy, environment, agriculture, and natural resource bills and to the Senate Democratic Policy Committee prior to that.
 He earlier served as a legislative aide in the Leader’s personal office.